 Lenovo K8 Plus has a dependable battery which is also one of its strongest selling points.
 People on the go can definitely rely on the smartphone.
 The mobile phone also fares well against its competitors in terms of performance capabilities such as processing and multitasking.

 Lenovo K8 Plus can also find customers amongst the lot that enjoys entertainment on the smartphone itself with Dolby Atmos adding up to its USP.
-However, Lenovo K 8 Plus is not a gizmo for smartphone photography lovers.
+And while the bokeh mode is impressive, the camera app could use some improvements.

 Now that you know the goods and bads of the Lenovo K8 Plus, you may want to keep an eye out for devices that are being offered for attractive price in the festive season.
 If you care about battery, audio multitasking, processing and software performance in budget price-point, K8 Plus will not disappoint you.